ruuvi/ruuvi.drivers.c/README.md

 astyle --project=.astylerc --recursive "./nrf5_sdk15_platform/*.h"
 ```

+# Testing
+## Unit tests
+Unit tests are run by Ceedling and they are completely hardware-independent.
+They can be run by e.g. Travis.
+The unit tests are in `test` folder.

+## Integration tests
+Integration tests are run on actual hardware and cannot be run on the cloud.
+Integration tests are in `src/integration_tests` folder.

+## System and acceptance testing.
+System testing and acceptance testing are in the scope of main application and
+not handled here.

 # Progress
 The repository is under active development and major refactors are to be expected.
 You can follow more detailed development blog at [Ruuvi Blog](https://blog.ruuvi.com).